mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 requires the traveller main rulebook

 Dara Happa Stirs is a Gloranthan sourcebook and campaign setting of epic proportions.
-Within its pages you will ʏ nd detailed information concern- ing Yelm's empire: history, myths, and political structures for the empire in Glorantha's Second Age.
-You will also ʏ nd new cults, new magic, expanded character creation for Dara Happan adventurers, a full campaign spanning 10 years of Dara Happan history and numerous story seeds for addi- tional action and intrigue.
+Within its pages you will ʏ nd detailed information concern-ing Yelm's empire: history, myths, and political structures for the empire in
+Glorantha's Second Age.
+You will also ʏ nd new cults, new magic, expanded character creation for Dara Happan adventurers, a full campaign spanning 10 years of Dara Happan history and numerous story seeds for addi-tional action and intrigue.

 The eldritch isle of Melnibone and the Young Kingdoms across the sea provide a wealth of strange places, deadly foes and potent spells for the Elric